MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### IBM Lotus Notes
 _Publisher: BA Insight_

 With BA Insight's IBM Notes Email Connector, users have the ability to search Notes emails directly from within SharePoint or another portal.
-Security defined within IBM Notes is automatically reflected in the search experience, so users will see search results from their own mailbox, public mailboxes, and other mailboxes for which they have been granted access.
+Security defined within IBM Notes is automatically reflected in the search experience, so users see search results from their own mailbox, public mailboxes, and other mailboxes they are allowed to access.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/lotus-notes-connector-sharepoint-azure-elasticsearch/)

 ### iManage Work
 _Publisher: BA Insight_

 BA Insight's iManage Work Connector provides full security and operates at high throughput to minimize crawl times while maintaining a low performance impact on Work.
 It only requires read access, and there is no need to install client software on any iManage server.
-This results in seamless and simultaneous access to all content stored in iManage Work.
+Users gain seamless and simultaneous access to all content stored in iManage Work.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/imanage-work-connector-sharepoint-azure-elasticsearch/)